garethrogers2828/Football-Quiz/README.md

 ## Enter Name Screen

 - User can enter name at the start of the quiz.
 This is good to give user the a quick personal touch and would allow this information to be used in a leaderboard later on in the quiz.
+The user cannot continue without entering a name.

 <img width="1910" height="892" alt="Quiz-Home-Page" src="https://github.com/user-attachments/assets/654e770e-ef8e-4a77-ae6a-6caba3e57ff4" />

 ## Sweet Alert if no name entered

 - User is required to enter name, if no name is entered an alert will pop up.
-I havve used sweetalert to give the user a more friendly feedback experience
+I have used sweetalert to give the user a more friendly feedback experience

 <img width="1204" height="490" alt="sweetalert" src="https://github.com/user-attachments/assets/f1f10b19-bfdd-4402-9649-6d159f07f06f" />